MohammadHelaly/neural-visions/README.md

 # Visual Question Answering
- Deep learning model for answering open-ended questions about an image..
+Web app that answers open-ended questions about images, reaching 68% accuracy and 80% answerability.
+Deep learning model incorporating OpenAI CLIP encoder into architecture, trained on the VizWiz dataset.